Kevineze28/Ezeokekefile/Docker/README.md

  jenkins/jenkins:lts-jdk21
 ```
 3. Access Jenkins

-I was able to access the Jenkins URL page, once i saw Unlock Jenkinsa i knew the deployment was succesful.
+I was able to access the Jenkins URL page, once i saw the  unlock Jenkins page, i knew the deployment was succesful.
 However i used the folloiwng to access Jenkins:
 ```bash
 http://<public-ip>:8080
 ```